 From the jungle floor to the treetop canopy, visitors can wander here and see various birds, frogs, and other enormous animals, such as sloths and monkeys.

-Visitors can also encounter dolphins, sharks, and hundreds of other exotic species in the Atlantic Coral Reef Exhibit.
+Visitors can also encounter dolphins, sharks, and other exotic species in the Atlantic Coral Reef Exhibit.

 1.13.
 Federal Hill Park